 - Impairment – note this does not have to be a diagnosed disability, as long as there is a way to prove the physical/mental impairment.

-- Permanency – If the impairment is likely to be life long.
-Access Accessors are trained even the highest levels of specialists on this A separate form for mental illness which should, in theory, make it easier to apply
+- Access Accessors are trained and have the highest levels of specialists on this.
+A separate form for mental illness which should, in theory, make it easier to apply

 - Functional Capacity – how your impairment affects day to day living.
 Application form on NDIS website Proof from family with help of GP or specialist social worker